PavanRangani/docs/docs/prd/tax/tax.md

 ### Audit

-- Audited is only applicable for 1040 form
+- `Amended or Audited` is only applicable for 1040 form
-- When Audited is true,
+- When `Amended or Audited` is true,
-  - System ask for name of the `Audit`
+  - System ask for name of the `Amended or Audited Name`.
+Its a mandatory field.
   - Allows to enter new values of [Summary information](#summary-information) and [Carryforward](#carryforward)
-- When `Audited` is true, system shows Original and  audited both values in `Summary information` and  `Carryforward`
+- When `Amended or Audited` is true, system shows Original and `Amended or Audited` both values in `Summary information` and `Carryforward`

 ### Disable Payment